nefedov-yury/new_paradox/README.md

 ## Usage Notes

-* This scheme, as well as the original one, goes surprisingly well with the **deuce** theme of the vim-airline package.
+* This scheme, as well as the original one, goes surprisingly well with the **deuce** theme of the Vim-Airline package.

 * I use the [Rainbow plugin](https://github.com/luochen1990/rainbow)
   to display matching brackets.
-The following settings are good for the `new_paradox.vim` color scheme:
+I would recommend the following settings for the `new_paradox.vim` color scheme:
   ```
   " light gray, pale turquoise, yellow, light green, pink, dark orange
   let g:rainbow_active = 1